pablodecm/paper-inferno/paper/paper.md

 choice found is specified together with the results.

 The considered toy problem can be posed as classification based on a simulated dataset.
-A supervised machine learning model such an neural network can be trained to discriminate signal and background observations, considering a fixed $\lambda$.
+A supervised machine learning model such as a neural network can be trained to discriminate signal and background observations, considering a fixed $\lambda$.